Four Coo's and a quarry

 The old Quarry.

 Having found nothing at the given grid ref I searched every boulder field or area of rocks in about a half mile radius, and all the grassy areas in between as well, but there was not the tiniest scrap to be found.
+There was several times I thought I'd spotted something through the binoculors but when I got closer it was some of those annoying white stones that look like aircraft alloy from a distance.
 This is one of those instances when I wished I had a metal detector as there was probably pieces concealed in the grass or amongst the boulders.

 above and below:-The area where the Lancaster crashed.